moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 ### Lip Sync Audio/Video Tracks with single quality

-This example shows catalog for the media sender, Alice, capable of sending LOC packaged, lip-synced audio and video tracks.
+This example shows catalog for a media sender capable of sending LOC packaged, time-aligned audio and video tracks.

 ~~~json
 {